KoheiShingaiHQ/mauth/readme/features-and-benefits.md

 > ⋮
 > 100. **Complete** - Weeks later

-It takes time, produces mediocre work and would prove to be troublesome when implementing add-on changes.

 # General CMS - Outsourcing
 > 1. **Request** - 3 days
 > 2. **Requirement definition** - 1 week